ChannelAdvisor targets 2013 IPO, sources say

 ChannelAdvisor and Goldman Sachs declined to comment.
 Stifel was not immediately available.

-Founded in 2001, ChannelAdvisor helps companies sell their merchandise across multiple online channels such as Amazon.com Inc, Google Inc, eBay and Facebook Inc.
+Founded in 2001, ChannelAdvisor helps companies sell their merchandise across multiple online channels such as Amazon.com Inc (AMZN.O), Google Inc (GOOG.O), eBay and Facebook Inc (FB.O).

 ChannelAdvisor is one of the leading companies in this niche of e-commerce, the other being Mercent Corp.